yuntianyi-chen/yuntianyi-chen.github.io/_pages/about.md

 # 💬 Talks

-- *2019.11.22*, Presentation on the paper “Regression Models for Performance Ranking of Configurable Systems: A Comparative Study” at the Annual Conference on Software Analysis, Testing and Evolution (SATE 2019), Hangzhou, China
+- *2019.11.22*, Paper Presentation, “Regression Models for Performance Ranking of Configurable Systems: A Comparative Study” at the Annual Conference on Software Analysis, Testing and Evolution (SATE 2019), Hangzhou, China

 # 🎖 Honors and Awards